Brian Charrington

+Biography

-Using his personal yacht, the two men sailed to France on visitor passports and, with 10-year passports, traveled to Venezuela in September 1991 where they arranged with neighboring Colombian drug cartels to smuggle large amounts of cocaine in steel boxes concealed in lead ingots into Great Britain.
+Using his personal yacht, the two men sailed to France on visitor passports and, with 10-year passports, travelled to Venezuela in September 1991 where they arranged with neighbouring Colombian drug cartels to smuggle large amounts of cocaine in steel boxes concealed in lead ingots into Great Britain.
 Although one ingot was examined in the first shipment, customs officials allowed the shipment to pass through.